 Warship Wednesday December 4, 2013 The Ice Cold S-13

 The S-13 was an S-class Stalinents submarine.
 This class was a turning point for Soviet submersible development.
 Designed in the 1930s with help from the Germans, who were forbidden to work on U-boats by the Versailles Treaty, these boats were some of the most modern in the world at the time.
 Diesel-electric with a pair of engines and motors tied to their own independent propeller shafts, these boats could make nearly 20-knots on the surface and 10 submerged.
 Capable of depths of over 300-feet, they could submerge their 1000-ton 240-foot hull in just 30-feet of water.
 A dozen torpedoes in six bow and stern tubes gave the boat an impressive set of teeth.
 For surface action, a 100mm deck gun along with smaller AAA pieces were mounted.
-In all some 56 S-class submarines were completed between 1939-1947.
+In all, some 56 S-class submarines were completed between 1939-1947.

 They formed the backbone of the Red Navy for two decades and at least four went on to serve the Chinese as their first submarines.
-These boats saw hard service in the Baltic and Black Sea during World War Two with only S-13 surviving of the first 13 ships of the class built.
+These boats saw hard service in the Baltic and the Black Sea during World War Two with only S-13 surviving of the first 13 ships of the class built.

-The S-13 herself was commissioned 31 July 1941, six weeks after the Soviet Union was invaded by Hitler’s Axis forces.
+The S-13 herself was commissioned on 31 July 1941, six weeks after the Soviet Union was invaded by Hitler’s Axis forces.
 Her keel had been laid down by Krasnoye Sormovo in Gorky on 19 October 1938, during much happier times.
 Homeported at Baltic Fleet anchorage at Kronstadt, her first captain was the unremarkable Pavel Malantyenk.
 Captain Malantyenk sank a pair of Finnish merchant ships before the S-13 was damaged by a depth charge attack from Finn subchasers.
 This led to his replacement by a hard-drinking skipper by the name of Alexander Ivanovich Marinesko.

 Born the son of a Rumanian sailor in Odessa, Marinesko had long been a naval maverick.
 Although a good skipper, he was known to be somewhat flamboyant, hard on the vodka, and with a questionable eye to the ladies, (even once facing desertion charges after disappearing with a Swedish woman for several days during the war).
-As commander of the M-class submarine M96 he had sunk a German Artillery Barge and landed commandos behind the lines, earning a Order of Lenin and promotion to captain third rank.
+As commander of the M-class submarine M96, he had sunk a German Artillery Barge and landed commandos behind the lines, earning an Order of Lenin and promotion to captain third rank.
 Taking over the newly repaired S-13 in 1943, he found her unlucky and was unable to sink any German ships on patrol.

-Finally on January 30, 1945, he saw a huge German ship in his periscope.
+Finally, on January 30, 1945, he saw a huge German ship in his periscope.
 Nearly 700-feet long and over 25,000-tons, this proved to be the MV Wilhelm Gustloff.
 An ocean liner taken up by the Kreigsmarine at the beginning of the war, the Gustloff had spent most of the war in Danzig, serving as a floating headquarters and training ship for the German U-boat service.
 But that night, the Wilhelm Gustloff was evacuating Danzig ahead of the approaching Red Army.
 She was carrying a crew of 173 (naval armed forces auxiliaries), 918 officers, NCOs, and men of the 2 Unterseeboot-Lehrdivision (the best of the U-boat brain trust), 373 female naval auxiliary helpers, 162 wounded soldiers, and 8,956 civilians, among them an estimated 4,000 children, for a total of 10,582 passengers and crew.

 Her only escort was the torpedo boat Lowe (the captured Norwegian destroyer HNoMS Gyller).
 Although the Gustloff was full of civilians she was painted as a military ship, not marked or declared as a hospital ship, armed with visible guns (3x105mm, 8x20mm cannon), and running dark in a combat zone– all of which made her a legitimate target.